-Maunakea is also of cultural, historical and environmental significance to many Native Hawaiians and others in Hawaii.
+Maunakea is also of cultural, historical and environmental significance to many Native Hawaiians and others in Hawaiʻi.
 Located 500 feet below the summit, TMT’s site was chosen because of its lack of archaeological, cultural or biological impact.
-It was also selected in response to concerns from Native Hawaiians that there be no more development on the summit of Maunakea and its puu (peaks), as these cultural areas need to be protected.
-TMT is already minimizing its impact on this special place.
-Environmental considerations include use of a special reflective aluminum-like coating to reduce the visibility of the structure as well as a commitment to leave zero waste.
+It was also selected in response to concerns from Native Hawaiians that there be no more development on the summit of Maunakea and its pu‘u (peaks), as these cultural areas need to be protected.
+TMT is committed to minimizing its impact on this special place.
+Environmental considerations include the facility's zero waste design and the use of a special reflective aluminum-like coating on the dome of the telescope to reduce the visibility of the structure.

 Education and community engagement are part of the core mission of TMT.
 In 2014, TMT launched The Hawaiʻi Island New Knowledge (THINK) Fund to support Hawaiʻi Island students interested in STEM careers.
 TMT also initiated a Workforce Pipeline Program and provided support for summer internships, STEM camps, Robotics teams, community events and more..